TiiJeiJ8/E-Library/books/by-genre/Fiction/README.md

 - **Political-Fiction** - [`./Political-Fiction/`](./Political-Fiction/README.md)
 - **Speculative-Fiction** - [`./Speculative-Fiction/`](./Speculative-Fiction/README.md)

-## Representative Works (Optional)
+## Representative Works

 - See sub-genres for detailed listings.
-You may add a short list of representative titles here.
+You may add a short list of representative titles here or create new sub-genres.

 ---
 Maintainer: